joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-14-supreme-vacancies.md

 ### Appendix 1: Why Only "Close To"?

-There are two simplifications (false assumptions) in the simple reasoning above.
+There are two simplifications in the simple reasoning above.
 First, it's not true that terms are exactly equally likely to end in joint- and divided-control cycles.
 Second, term-ends are not exactly uniformly distributed as to where they fall within cycles.
 The second inexactness turns out to be negligible in effect, whereas the first is more significant.

 The fact that any given term (after the very first ones, which we can ignore as negligible in the long term) starts in a joint-control cycle---because only then will the Senate confirm a nomination---entails that the probability is a little more than $1/2$ that it will also end in a joint-control cycle, because there is probability $1$ that it ends in joint control if it ends in the same cycle in which it began (of which there is some positive probability up to $1/20$), and $1/2$ if it ends in any later one.

-To cut to the chase, this makes the average duration a vacancy not $3/2$ but about $1.45$ and the expected number of vacancies not $.628$ but about $.608$.
+To cut to the chase, this makes the average duration a vacancy not $1.5$ but about $1.\overline{4}$ and the expected number of vacancies not $.628$ but about $.606$.
 Details follow.

 Let's forget about years and calculate in time units of (two-year) cycles.
 Term durations are uniformly distributed between $0$ and $20$ cycles, with an expectation of $10$.
 Each term (after the starting ones) starts some time $t$, between $0$ and $1$, into a joint-control cycle.
 If it ends in the same cycle ($(1-t)/20$ chance of that), there is probability $1$ of ending in a joint-control cycle.
 If not ($1-(1-t)/20$ chance), there is probability $1/2$ of that.
 So a term starting $t$ into a cycle has the following chance of ending in a joint-control cycle: